If you love porridge you probably already know that Kialla has the best rolled oats. And we’re pretty proud of the fact!

-- spices like nutmeg and cinnamon (cinnamon is great for maintaining blood sugar)
+- spices like nutmeg and cinnamon (cinnamon is great for balancing blood sugar)

-- a home-ground LSA mix (linseed, sunflower and almonds ground in a coffee or spice blender)
+- a home-ground LSA mix (linseed, sunflower. and almonds which you can grind in a coffee or spice blender)

-And if you like your porridge sweet try balckstrap molasses for a change (it’s full of iron), rapadura sugar (aka panela), honey or coconut nectar.
+And if you like your porridge sweet try blackstrap molasses for a change (it’s full of iron), rapadura sugar (aka panela), honey or coconut nectar.

 I sometimes throw in a handful of pitted prunes, in the middle of cooking.
 Prunes are a great sugar substitute, and they also have one of the lowest GI measures of all the dried fruits.
 Surprising really, considering how sweet they are.